-You have heard about crystal clear waters but here is the real deal as the waters around the island are truly mesmerizing.
-Imagine the most beautiful turquoise hues and waters so clear boats look as if they are floating in air!
+You’ve heard about crystal clear waters but here is the real deal as the waters around the island are truly mesmerising.
+Imagine the most beautiful turquoise hues, and waters so clear boats look as if they are floating in air!

 4. That amazing climate